pyvista/pyvista-tutorial/_sources/tutorial/02_mesh/exercises/c_create-uniform-grid.rst.txt

     import pyvista as pv

 ..
-GENERATED FROM PYTHON SOURCE LINES 13-17
+GENERATED FROM PYTHON SOURCE LINES 15-19

 Take a 3D NumPy array of data values that holds some spatial data where each axis corresponds to the XYZ cartesian axes.
-This example will create a :class:`pyvista.ImageData` object that will hold the spatial reference for a 3D grid which a 3D NumPy array of values can be plotted against.
+This example will create a :class:`pyvista.ImageData` that will hold the spatial reference for a 3D grid by which a 3D NumPy array of values can be plotted against.

 ..
-GENERATED FROM PYTHON SOURCE LINES 19-22
+GENERATED FROM PYTHON SOURCE LINES 21-23

 Create the 3D NumPy array of spatially referenced data.
-This is spatially referenced such that the grid is 20 by 5 by 10 (nx by ny by nz)
+This is spatially referenced such that the grid is ``(20, 5, 10)``, ``(nx, ny, nz)``.

 ..
-GENERATED FROM PYTHON SOURCE LINES 22-25
+GENERATED FROM PYTHON SOURCE LINES 23-26

 .. code-block:: default